ratan-lab/BaitSTR/README.md

         -5,--5mer : print reads that harbor only 5mers.
         -6,--6mer : print reads that harbor only 6mers.
         -r,--removehm: ignore STR that harbor homopolymer runs.
+        -p,--numprocesses: use these number of processes.
+[2] -s,--chunksize: each process should be assigned chunk of reads.
+[100000]
 ```

 This script uses the `re` module in python to find all STR's of length 2-6.
+It
+uses the `multiprocessing` module to run this script in parallel.

 #### Notes:
-- We throw away the read if that longest motif has an `N` in it.
 - We print the motif, number of copies of the motif, 0 based start position
   of the motif, and end position of the motif in the name of the
   read.
 We also print the information about the motif if the read was